ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #IAM-Options}

- - Multi-Factor Authentication (MFA) and complex passwords - always recommended
+ - Multi-Factor Authentication (MFA) and complex passwords - always recommended,
- - Assigning individual-based accesses and policies - Never recommended – users should be placed into access groups or in trusted profiles with specific policie
+ - Assigning individual-based accesses and policies - Never recommended – users should be placed into access groups or in trusted profiles with specific policie, and
  - Single Sign On (SSO) Federation - Applicable where customers already have a single sign on infrastructure or perhaps where customers want to use their established Active Directory or LDAP, etc.

 ### Best Practices